A Guide to Nuremberg

 Is Nuremberg Worth Visiting?

-If you ask us what other city you should visit in Bavaria apart from Munich, Nuremberg will most likely be our answer.
+If you ask us what other city you should visit in Bavaria apart from the capital (check out how we spent three days in Munich), Nuremberg will most likely be our answer.

 Travel Resources